 - NURS 3651, Return to Registered Nurse Practice (5)

-Potential candidates are assessed on an individual basis by the School of Nursing advisor.
+Potential candidates are assessed on an individual basis by the Program and Course Lead.

-Courses with practicum activities are typically held in BC and the Yukon.
+Courses with practicum activities are typically held in BC.
 Applicants residing outside BC who want to complete the program may participate at practicum sites in BC or in another province if appropriate arrangements can be made.
-Punctual attendance and active participation is required.
 Students are responsible for all costs associated with labs and practice activities.
 Lab and practicum activities may be limited by geographic location, time of year, space and enrolment.
 Practicum placements cannot be guaranteed in the student's home region.

 Students are responsible for consulting with their program advisor to ensure that the courses they select are appropriate for their program of study and educational goals.
 Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.